SeldonIO/alibi/doc/source/overview/getting_started.md

 ```python
 explainer.fit(X_train)
 ```
-Finally, we can call the explainer on a test instance which will return a dictionary containint the explanation and any additional metadata returned by the computation:
+Finally, we can call the explainer on a test instance which will return a dictionary containing the explanation and any additional metadata returned by the computation:
 ```python
  explainer.explain(x)
 ```
-The exact details will vary slightly from method to method, so we encourage the reader to become familiar with the types of algorithms supported in Alibi.
+The exact details will vary slightly from method to method, so we encourage the reader to become familiar with the [types of algorithms supported](../overview/algorithms.md) in Alibi.